jessepav/lacygoill-wiki-backup/shell/process.md

 pipeline.
 Besides a process may spawn child processes.

-### What is it used for?
+#### What is it used for?

-It is used to send a signal to several related processes simultaneously.
+It's used to send a signal to several related processes simultaneously.

+###
-### What's the purpose of the foreground process group of a terminal?
+### What is the purpose of the foreground process group of a terminal?

 It determines  what processes may  perform I/O to and  from the terminal  at any given time.